#AI Infrastructure Example: COVID-19 In-Hospital Deterioration

 • Predictive Model Markup Language (PMML).

-Epic’s PMML aapproach is interesting because you implement the model by specifying a model configuration (using the PMML standard).
+Epic’s PMML approach is interesting because it implements the model by specifying a model configuration (using the PMML standard).
 Epic builds/hosts a copy of the model based on their implementations of different model architectures.
 I have not built anything using this approach; however, my research at the time indicated that it was the more limited option, as only a handful of simple model architectures were supported.

 At a high level, data are passed from Chronicles to this Azure instance; the model runs and produces predictions, which are then passed back to Chronicles.
 ECCP takes care of the data transitions, and AI developers primarily only need to worry about their AI code.